PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 ## What does this module do?

-These utilities allow for validating the rewrites (or absence thereof) as performed by Refaster templates.
+These utilities allow for validating the rewrites (or absence of rewrites) performed by Refaster templates.
 Each collection of Refaster templates defined in a single top-level class is applied to an input file, and the resulting rewrites should match the associated output file.